 To avoid having the fate of your mechanics lien claim to be decided by the courts, the best practice is to send a copy the same day you filed your lien claim.
 “Serve” in this context, means registered or certified mail, with return receipt or certification of mailing included.

-What to do after you’ve filed your Arizona mechanics lien?
+After you’ve filed your Arizona mechanics lien

 Congratulations!
 You’ve officially recorded your mechanics lien claim.
 You are one step closer to getting paid what you’ve earned.
 But the journey isn’t over yet.
 There are still some actions that must be taken after your lien has been filed.

-Enforcing the lien claim
+Enforce the lien claim

 If you’ve filed your lien claim, and a fair amount of time has passed without payment, it may be time to consider enforcing (or foreclosing) your lien claim.
 The deadline to enforce a lien is 6 months from filing the lien claim, be sure to mark your calendar, so you don’t miss your deadline.
 In addition to filing the foreclosure action in court, you are also required to record a Notice of Lis Pendens within 5 days of filing.
 This is simply a notice that there is a currently legal action being taken that affects the property.

 Also, if you prevail in your action to foreclose, the court can award you reasonable attorney fees.
 On top of that, there is the possibility of requesting interest on the amount awarded as attorney fees.